 Groundwater in the study area evolves from fresh water to brine water along the flow path.
-The hydrochemistry of groundwater in the alluvial fan is dominantly controlled by mineral dissolution and cation exchange, and occurs as slightly alkaline water with the TDS values less than 1000 mg/L and a water type with a composition of HCO3·Cl-Ca·Mg·Na.
+The hydrochemistry of groundwater in the alluvial fan is dominantly controlled by mineral dissolution and cation exchange, and occurs as slightly alkaline water with TDS values less than 1000 mg/L and a water type with a composition of HCO3·Cl-Ca·Mg·Na.
 Deep confined groundwater chemistry in the overflow zone and middle-lower stream area is also controlled by mineral dissolution and cation exchange, as a result of longer residence times in the aquifers, and shows a trend evolving from fresh water to brackish water and finally saline water with increasing solute inputs along the flow paths.
 As well as water-rock interaction, shallow phreatic water is also affected by intensive evaporation, and therefore, these waters can be much saltier than deep confined water.
 Groundwater in the low-lying depression (basin center) is brine water and the mineral precipitation coupled with reverse cation exchange are the dominant geochemical processes controlling water chemistry.
-Evaporation is also one of the important geochemical processes in the shallow phreatic aquifers, which can accelerate evaporate mineral precipitation.
+The impact of evaporation is also one of the important geochemical processes in the shallow phreatic aquifers, which can accelerate evaporate mineral precipitation.
 Salt dissolution occasionally occurred in the low-lying depression (basin center) during flood periods due to the infiltration of large amounts of fresh surface water.

 Three different hierarchical groundwater flow systems were identified using the cross-sectional model.
 The continuous aquitards at depths of 60 m, 290 m and 450 m have significant constraints on groundwater flow.
 The local flow system occurs in the shallow part of the alluvial fan and overflow zone and discharges in the overflow zone with the deepest cycle depth within 250 m of surface.
 The intermediate system occurs below the local system and discharges in the lower overflow zone and middle-lower stream area with the deepest cycle depth reaching 600 m below surface.
-The regional system was divided from the intermediate system by the continuous aquitard at a depth of 290 m and discharge in the low-lying depression (basin center).
-The discharge water quantity of these three systems accounts for 82.69%, 14.26% and 3.05%, respectively.
+The regional system was separated from the intermediate system by a continuous aquitard at a depth of 290 m and discharges in the low-lying depression (basin center).
+Our calculation shows that the discharge water quantity of these three systems accounts for approximately 83%, 14% and 3%, respectively.

-This study enhanced the understanding of the origin, flow regime and hydrochemical evolution and controlling mechanisms of the regional groundwater in the Qaidam Basin.
-These results can provide fundamental information for coping with the future issues such as water conflicts, salt lake exploitation and climate warming in the basin, and also provide references for understanding the hydrogeological processes in other similar endorheic watersheds of northwest China and elsewhere in the world.
+This study enhanced the understanding of the origin, flow pattern, hydrochemical evolution and controlling mechanisms of the regional groundwater systems in the Qaidam Basin.
+These results can provide fundamental information for coping with future issues such as water conflicts, salt lake exploitation and climate warming in the basin, and also provide references for understanding the hydrogeological processes in other similar endorheic watersheds of northwest China and elsewhere in the world.

 Acknowledgements.
 This work was supported by the National Key R&D Program of China [2017YFC0406106] and the China Geological Survey [DD20160291].
-We appreciate the help of Ge Zhang and Xiangzhi You at Xi’an Center of Geological Survey, China Geological Survey, Qichen Hao at the Institute of Hydrogeology and Environmental Geology, Chinese Academy of Geological Sciences, and Xiaomin Gu, Jingxing Liu and Dong Wang at China University of Geosciences (Beijing).
+We appreciate the help of Ge Zhang and Xiangzhi You at Xi’an Center of Geological Survey, China Geological Survey, Zongyu Chen and Qichen Hao at the Institute of Hydrogeology and Environmental Geology, Chinese Academy of Geological Sciences, and Xiaomin Gu, Jingxing Liu and Dong Wang at China University of Geosciences (Beijing).
+We are grateful to Editor Graham Fogg and the two anonymous reviewers whose insightful comments were very helpful in improving the manuscript.

 References